veyisTurgut/cmpe-akran-python/içerik.md

   In computer science, a loop is a programming structure that repeats a sequence of instructions until a specific condition is met.

   - ### WHILE LOOP
-    <br> The while statement is used for repeated execution as long as an expression is true:
+    <br> The while statement is used for repeated execution as long as an expression is true.
     ```python
     i = 1
     while i < 6: